Sintra Portugal Guide

-Sintra Portugal is a picturesque town that makes for an enjoyable day trip from Lisbon or the Cascais Estoril coastline.
+Sintra is a picturesque Portuguese town that makes for an enjoyable day trip from either Lisbon or the Cascais-Estoril coastline.
 Sintra is set amidst the cooling pine covered hills of the Serra de Sintra and was traditionally a favourite location with the Portuguese nobility and elite.
 Contained within Sintra are three unique royal palaces and a swathe of other grand or extravagant buildings.

-Most tourists to Sintra follow the popular one-day trip that visits the Palacio Nacional, the Moors Castle and the Pena Palace but second day is needed to visit the Quinta da Regaleira, Palacio de Monserrate and the Convento dos Capuchos.
-There is so much in Sintra and this is the reason why it is Lisbon's most popular day trip.
+Most tourists to Sintra follow the popular one-day trip, which visits the Palacio Nacional, the Moors Castle and the Pena Palace, while a second full day is required to visit the Quinta da Regaleira, Palacio de Monserrate and the Convento dos Capuchos.
+Sintra is rightly the most popular day trip from Lisbon and the excellent train service means the town is accessible for all.
 Let us at Sintra-Portugal.com show to you this charming Portuguese town.

 Suggested Start for a Visit to Sintra